English Language Arts/Literacy

 The State Department of Education has put in place, in each region, teachers who work as full-time Idaho Coaching Network ELA/Literacy focused on supporting educators in improving instructional practices and developing deeper understanding of Idaho’s English Language Arts/Literacy Content Standards.
 The network is predicated on honoring teachers as professionals and leaders and the time it takes to drive lasting change.
 This year-long job embedded work results in the development of local teacher leaders who support local professional learning needs and better outcomes for students.

-- Provide strategic, systematic, and sustainable, professional development of local educators and administrators in the Idaho Content Standards and EQuIP rubric
+- Provide strategic, systematic, and sustainable professional development of local educators and administrators in the Idaho Content Standards for ELA/Literacy and the EQuIP Rubric;

 - Build capacity of local educators to implement Idaho Content Standards for ELA/ Literacy through the development of aligned lessons, units, and assessments, as well as the inclusion of research-based instructional strategies;

 - Build consistency in the understanding of Idaho Content Standards for ELA/ Literacy & the implementation of such knowledge across Idaho’s regions, districts, schools, and classes;

 - Provide equitable learning opportunities for all students.

 The Idaho Comprehensive Literacy Course (ICLC) is offered through University providers at a variety of venues throughout Idaho.
 The Idaho Comprehensive Literacy requirement can be fulfilled by completing and passing an in-person or online course, or by passing the Idaho Comprehensive Literacy Exam.
 All options have incorporated the Idaho Comprehensive Literacy Standards.

 The University providers of the ICLC course and/or exam with registration and contact information are linked below: